-But don’t worry.
-You will be able to cook a darn good roast as long as you have a heavy bottomed pot with a lid or a dutch oven and follow my ( and my mom’s) instructions.
-Years ago, I tried making a pot roast in the slow cooker, but I was never satisfied with the results.
+But don't worry.
+You will be able to cook a darn good roast as long as you have a heavy bottomed pot with a lid or a dutch oven and follow my (and my mom's) instructions.
+Years ago, I tried making a pot roast in the slow cooker, but I was never satisfied with the results (texture is different).
 I just prefer the taste that you get when you slow cook a roast in the oven the way my mom always did it.

 In the meantime, wash and cut some red potatoes into small chunks, quarter a few onions, and peel and cut some carrots into 2 inch lengths.
 The amount of the veggies depends on how large your roast is and how many people you're feeding.
 Add salt and pepper liberally to the vegetables and turn to mix.

 Remove the pot from the oven and transfer the roast to a second dish.
 At this point, it will not be fall apart tender, but don't worry about that!

 Put the vegetables down into the pot with the juices and mix it all together to coat those veggies with that delicious drippings.
 Nestle the roast back into the pot with the vegetables, put on the lid, and put the roast back into the oven.